EmmanuelELOKA/terraform-beginner-bootcamp-2023/journal/week1.md

 ### Terraform Cloud Variables

+Terraform Cloud (formerly known as Terraform Enterprise) is a platform provided by HashiCorp for collaborating on and managing infrastructure as code.
+Terraform Cloud provides a way to centralize and automate your Terraform workflows, including variables management.
+In Terraform Cloud, variables are used to configure and parameterize your Terraform configurations.

 In terraform we can set two kind of variables:

 - Enviroment Variables - those you would set in your bash terminal eg. AWS credentials